repentsinner/fusion-sheet-joinery/ARCHITECTURE.md

             if (body.objectType == adsk.fusion.BRepBody.classType() and
                 hasattr(body, 'sheetMetalProperties') and
                 body.sheetMetalProperties):
-                # Validate thickness is in our supported range (1/8" to 3/4")
+                # Check if thickness is in our tested range (2mm to 20mm) for warnings
                 thickness = body.sheetMetalProperties.thickness
                 if self._validate_thickness_range(thickness):
                     sheet_bodies.append(body)